Characters: Persona 4: The Investigation Team

 - She stops gaining useful Physical and Bufu Skills by the time you get Kanji and Teddie, at least mid-game.
 This leaves her with only "medium" damage skills for a long time.
 Once leveled high enough though, she learns multiple powerful skills in rapid succession, like God Hand, Agneyastra, and Power Charge.

-- If you Max her S Link in Persona 4 Golden she learns Dragon Hustle (Buffs all allies Attack, Defense, and Agility for 3 turns).
+- If you Max her Social Link in Golden, she learns Dragon Hustle (Buffs all allies Attack, Defense, and Agility for 3 turns) come January.
 Think of it as Persona's version of Luster Candy.

 - Modesty Shorts